There are many articles online about financial lessons to learned from the Star Wars films.

 Thrawn joined the Imperial Navy as a penniless alien.
 He rose to prominence on the results of his hard work against a backdrop of bigotry towards non-humans.
 His management style was one of abundance; he knew how to help himself to help others.

-Thrawn achieved success based on his own skill: a skill that was refined and developed through thought and training.
+Thrawn achieved success based on his skill: a skill that was refined and developed through thought and training.
 He routinely isolated himself to contemplate and study.

 Thrawn took every opportunity to make both his commanding officers and any imperial officer serving under him look good.
 He commanded respect from the crew and those watching his career unfold not from political connections or ”hokey religions” but from the success built of hard work and sheer determination.